CIS565-Fall-2014/Project4-Rasterizer/README.md

 By using the Barycentric interpolation, I get this correct color interpolation between points on a primitive by setting the vertices' color to be red, green and blue in each triangle:
 ![alt tag](https://github.com/jianqiaol/Project4-Rasterizer/blob/master/color_interpolation.png)

+I then added the mouse based interactive camera.
+The model is rotating slowly by default.You can change the view angle by holding left button.
+You can change the distance between the camera and the object by holding right button.
+A demo can be found here:

 * A brief description of the project and the specific features you implemented.
 * At least one screenshot of your project running.
 * A 30 second or longer video of your project running.
 To create the video you